 - Van-like styling

-It’s based on the electric Combo-e version of the Vauxhall Combo compact van, and shares underpinnings with its Stellantis Group siblings the Peugeot e-Rifter and Citroen e-Berlingo.
-Like them, the Vauxhall features a 134bhp electric motor fed by a 50kWh battery, for a maximum range of 174 miles.
-The Combo-e Life will charge from flat to full in seven hours and 30 minutes from a standard 7kW home wallbox.
+Yet the Combo Life Electric will still charge from flat to full in seven hours and 30 minutes from a standard 7kW home wallbox.
 If you use a 100kW rapid charger, you can get from 0-80% in half an hour.

-Its zero-emissions status means free into the London Congestion Charge zone and other low-emissions areas for now, as well as lower running costs overall.
-Plus, its 1% company-car tax rate goes some way to making up for its list price being £6,000 higher than the equivalent diesel version.
+Its zero-emissions status means it’s exempt from the London Congestion Charge zone and other low-emissions areas for now, and most owners will be able to benefit from lower running costs overall.
+Plus, its 2% company-car tax rate goes some way to making up for its list price being £6,000 higher than the equivalent diesel version.

-Thanks to the batteries sitting under the floor, interior space in the Combo-e Life hasn’t taken a hit with the switch to electric power.
+Thanks to the batteries sitting under the floor, interior space in the Combo Life Electric hasn’t taken a hit with the switch to electric power.
 The five-seater model has a 597-litre boot, extending to 2,126 litres when you fold the rear seats down.

 The standard version is 4.4 metres long, while the XL extends to 4.75 metres.
-In five-seat mode, there’s plenty of head and legroom for all passengers, but three adults sitting across the rear will struggle for shoulder room.
-In the XL model’s third row there’s a surprising amount of space, even for taller adults.
+In five-seat mode, we found there was plenty of head and legroom for all passengers, but three adults sitting across the rear will struggle for shoulder space.
+In the XL model’s third row there’s a surprising amount of room, even for taller adults.
 There’s quite a step up to access the seats, though, and they don’t fold flat to the floor as the middle row does.
-With seven people inside, there’s still a small amount of boot space for a row of shopping bags or similar.
+With seven people inside, there’s still a small amount of boot space for a few shopping bags or similar.

 The cabin is also packed with storage spaces, and there's the option of extra light if you pay £840 for the panoramic sunroof.
-However, aside from some chrome-accented trim, the Combo-e Life’s interior features materials lifted directly from the van it’s based on.
-That means tough and durable surfaces rather than soft-touch plastics, but those areas the driver interacts with most frequently, like the steering wheel and the climate-control buttons, are a cut above in terms of quality.
+However, aside from some chrome-accented trim, the Combo Life Electric’s interior features materials lifted directly from the van it’s based on.
+That means tough and durable surfaces rather than soft-touch plastics, but the areas the driver interacts with most frequently, like the steering wheel and the climate-control buttons, are a cut above in terms of quality.
 The same is true for the 10-inch driver's information display and eight-inch central touchscreen, which come as standard.

 The ride is smooth on even surfaces, but can become a little fidgety on rougher roads.
 The steering is very light, but becomes vague when you have to apply more lock.
 Thankfully for such a tall car, body lean is well contained – this is due in part to the 350kg of batteries in the floor lowering the centre of gravity.